smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **GAME CONTENT**

 • UnbevelPolyLoop rewriten (ctrl-k and ctrl-shift-k commands).
+• Bugfixes:

-• Bugfix: Remapping.
+   • Remapping.
-• Bugfix: StarTriple now works again on multiple selected islands, like it was expected to do.
+   • StarTriple now works again on multiple selected islands, like it was expected to do.
-• Bugfix: SelectCoplanar Poly.
+   • SelectCoplanar Poly.